 The ability to nominate principal government officials is one of the executive branch’s most important powers.
 Though their degree of independence varies by agency, appointees that survive the Senate confirmation process have the power to bolster a president’s vision through hiring decisions, budgeting and spending, and formal rulemaking processes.
-There are over 150 such appointments to just under forty independent federal agencies tasked with everything from overseeing the country’s nuclear arsenal to ensuring adequate protection for government whistleblowers.
-The purpose of this tracker is to make it easier for the public to hold their elected officials accountable for federal agency leadership appointments.
+There are over 150 such appointments to forty independent federal agencies tasked with everything from overseeing the country’s nuclear arsenal to ensuring adequate protection for government whistleblowers.
+The purpose of this Monitor is to make it easier for the public to hold their elected officials accountable for federal agency leadership appointments.

 Insomuch as personnel is policy, administrative strategy with respect to agency leadership is a powerful indicator — one that deserves a proportionate amount of scrutiny from voters.
 Previously, however, there was no centralized, up-to-date resource for members of the public interested in keeping track.